databio/pepatac/docs/assets.md

 refgenie pull human_repeats/fasta
 ```

-The unhelpful error message is upstream behavior in `refgenconf` and is replaced wholesale by the in-progress refgenie 1.0 migration (PR #327).
+The unhelpful error message is upstream behavior in `refgenconf`; the eventual fix lives there.

 Custom blacklisted regions may be specified using the `--blacklist </path/to/your_blacklist.bed.gz>`.
 The blacklisted region file must simply be a `BED` formatted file to function correctly.
 The [`refgenie blacklist` asset](http://refgenie.databio.org/en/latest/available_assets/#blacklist) uses the [ENCODE blacklists](https://github.com/Boyle-Lab/Blacklist) by default.